ubuntu/yaru/README.md

 ### Removing Suru

-Removing Suru is as simple as running `make uninstall` or `sudo make uninstall-root` depending on whether or not you installed it with superuser priveleges.
+To remove Suru, simply run: `make uninstall` or, depending on whether or not you installed it with superuser priveleges: `sudo make uninstall-root`